Tyriar/tag-explorer/README.md

 # tag-explorer

-A js library enabling quick filtering of articles using multiple stacking tag selection
+A js library that creates a tag cloud that can filter articles additively by multiple tags.